 The Oakland Raiders can finally move on from what must be considered the biggest all-time draft whiff.
-The team took their first step in the recovery when they traded for former Washington Redskins quarterback Jason Campbell during the draft weekend in April.
+The team took its first step in the recovery when it traded for former Washington Redskins quarterback Jason Campbell during the draft weekend in April.
 Thursday, the process was completed.

 Russell was holding Oakland back.
 His mere presence was a painful reminder to his teammates and fans that the Raiders were clinging to the impossible hope that Russell was going to be successful.